mironsuarez/mironsuarez.github.io/essays/Reflection on AI use.md

 **AI is best used as an extension of the mind, not as a replacement for thinking.**

-*Disclaimer: AI was used to help me write this effort estimation essay.*
+*Disclaimer: AI was used to help me write this Relection.*